DaoTwenty/GigaMIDI-Dataset/README.md

 Currently, we provide two versions of the GigaMIDI dataset: the first, in parquet format, is optimized for efficiency and integrates seamlessly with Python MIDI parsing libraries such as Symusic and the MIDI tokenization library MIDITok.
 The second version consists of raw MIDI files along with a CSV file.
-We are excited to announce the release of version 1.0 of the GigaMIDI dataset (released on February 7th, 2025).
+We are excited to announce the release of version 1.0 of the GigaMIDI dataset (released on February 7th, 2025) and with our new paper we release version 1.1 on Hugging Face Hub on May 22nd, 2025, with our novel expressive loop detection method with its use case: synthetic loop dataset using the adapted MIDI-GPT system.
 We are actively refining the dataset to improve its usability, adding new musical features, and expanding it with additional subsets.
 Stay tuned for more exciting updates coming throughout 2025!